This is the ultimate WordPress SEO checklist.

 Phew!
 You have your foundation now with the steps above.
 It was a lot of work, but a solid foundation allows you to build and survive.

 From here, don’t go installing a bunch of other WordPress plugins.
 Just stick to the bare necessities.
-You’ll have fewer problems, your site will be fast, and you’ll have more time for SEO which produces results.
+You’ll have fewer problems, your website will be fast, and you’ll have more time for SEO which produces results.

 Installing every plugin under the sun is a big mistake and it will cost you.
 Avoid rookie mistakes like these.